grifmang/-theeasy.news/docs/ARCHITECTURE.md

 ## Deployment

-The project can be deployed to platforms such as Netlify (for the front end) and a managed PostgreSQL provider or Docker container (for the API and scraper services).
+The project can be deployed to platforms such as Netlify (for the front end) and a small Node host like Railway for the API and background jobs.
+Because SQLite is used, the database can simply reside on a persistent volume.
 Scheduled jobs trigger scraping and article generation regularly.